 In October 2018 the three acting Ministers of Justice of the Green Party in the States of Berlin, Hamburg and Thüringen announced their support for our initiative in a press conference.
 In December 2018 the Federal Minister of Justice, Katharina Barley, joined them.

-The edition house C.H. until today refuses to rename the “Palandt”.
+The publishing house C.H.
+Beck – until today – refuses to rename the Palandt.